vuejs/v2.vuejs.org/source/guide/components.md

 <p class="tip">Note that if the prop being passed down is an Object or an Array, it is passed by reference.
 Mutating the Object or Array itself inside the child will affect parent state, regardless of the binding type you are using.</p>

-### Prop Validation
+### Prop Specification

-It is possible for a component to validate the props it is receiving.
+It is possible for a component to specify the requirements for the props it is receiving.
 This is useful when you are authoring a component that is intended to be used by others, as these prop validation requirements essentially constitute your component's API, and ensure your users are using your component correctly.
 Instead of defining the props as strings, you can use Objects that contain validation requirements:

 ``` js
 Vue.component('example', {